Real Estate Job

 1) Make sure you’re 18 years old.

-2) Find a class (I recommend Ivy Real Estate School) where you’ll have to take 75 hours of class time.
-These classes usually cost around $199 (LIVE classes) or (via ZOOM).
+2) Find a class (I recommend Real Estate U) where you’ll have to take 75 hours of class time.
+These online classes usually cost around $99.
 You’ll cover topics like License Law, Fair Housing, and Easements and liens.
 If you completed a course before July 1, 2008, you’ll only have to finish 30 hours.
 You’ll have to take an in-class school exam to pass this section of your hours.
 Please see NYS real estate requirements here.